lgsvl/lanefollowing/README.md

-# ROS2 End-to-End Lane Following Model with LGSVL Simulator
+# ROS2 End-to-End Lane Following Model with SVL Simulator

-This documentation describes applying a deep learning neural network for lane following in [LGSVL Simulator](https://www.lgsvlsimulator.com/).
-In this project, we use LGSVL Simulator for customizing sensors (one main camera and two side cameras) for a car, collect data for training, and deploying and testing a trained model.
+This documentation describes applying a deep learning neural network for lane following in [SVL Simulator](https://www.svlsimulator.com/).
+In this project, we use SVL Simulator for customizing sensors (one main camera and two side cameras) for a car, collect data for training, and deploying and testing a trained model.

 > This project was inspired by [NVIDIA's End-to-End Deep Learning Model for Self-Driving Cars](https://devblogs.nvidia.com/deep-learning-self-driving-cars/)